doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 This encapsulation is named the `RuntimeKernel` as it's the core of the Runtime.
 Psudocode can be found below.

 <div data-gist-id="762d6b813a7395506922421913cc9023" data-gist-file="RuntimeKernel.kt">RuntimeKernel.kt</div>

+¹ As can be seen in the above code snippit, all incoming `Actions` are marshalled to a main thread in the context of the Runtime.
+The Runtime maintains it's own main loop so it behaves the same regardless of the execution environment i.e. JVM vs Androids ART, and therefore aids the reliability of JVM based automated testing.

 ## Visual overview